All Episodes

 Well, they can.

-Uh now if the attorney general thin that there is some privileged information in there, uh he could always go to court and fight the subpoena, and that of course, as you know, is a very long process.
+Now, if the Attorney General thinks that there is some privileged information in there, he could always go to court and fight the subpoena.

-The attorney general may just decide to give it to them anyway, and of course it'll be immediately leaked.
+The Attorney General may just decide to give it to them anyway, and of course it'll be immediately leaked.

 Yeah.

-Now also, could the attorney general read it and then throw it in his drawer and not say a word about it?
+Now, also, could the Attorney General read it and then throw it in his drawer and not say a word about it?

 Is he legally allowed to do that?